 For fans that want to trace back through CS Lewis’s entire inspiration for the story, they can head 50 miles north of Rome to Narni, which was known as Narnia in Roman times.
 Lewis’s former personal secretary and biographer, Walter Hooper gifted a copy of a Latin atlas of Italy that belonged to CS Lewis to local author Giuseppe Fortunati, in which he had underlined Narnia.

 “Lewis was passionate about Roman history and in the atlas he traced the routes of the armies, highlighting the Flaminia (Roman road) and Narnia in particular,” said Fortunati.
 Fortunati has written a book, exploring the connections between real-life Narni and the mythical realm of Narnia.

 Of course, this list wouldn’t be complete without a snow holiday destination.
 We’ve chosen Hokkaido, Japan because of its impressive mountain ranges which are transformed into spectacular winter wonderlands every year from December to March.
 It’s also incredibly family-friendly so it’s a great place to visit whether you’re a seasoned skier or a beginner.

 Hokkaido’s ski resorts have a reputation for being less steep than most others, which makes it the perfect choice for families with kids.
 The kids can also enjoy snowshoeing or snow trekking, which allows kids to play and enjoy the snow in a less structured way, so it will really feel as if they’re walking through Narnia.

-Exploring fairytales is one of a fascinating way to travel.
-The Chronicles of Narnia being one of the most fascinating stories ever written, you are sure to have amazing highlights if you explore these destinations.
+Exploring fairytales and your dreams is an exciting and fascinating way to travel.
+The Chronicles of Narnia is one of the most interesting, magical stories ever written and has been adapted for the stage, radio, television, computer games, and movies.
+You are sure to have amazing highlights and fond memories when you explore these wonderful destinations.